akndesign/Front-End-Challenge/README.md

 ### Maintain message history

 At this time, the dynamic message history is completely reloaded everytime you interact with the API.
 For the purposes of the challenge, this is permissable, however as a chat-like tool, this isn't all too user-friendly.
-This could be solved by refactoring the 2D arrays, tinkering with the `Responses` component or implementing a database like Firebase, saving each message to the database.
+This could be solved by refactoring the 2D arrays, tinkering with the `Responses` component or implementing a database like Firebase, MongoDB or SQL, saving each message to the database.

 ### 🌈 Fun feature